7-day Free trial.Start now!

 This is the data those tools sit on top of, as seen in the dashboard: one of our own projects scored 1,947 entries across 5 subreddit feeds in 30 days, and qualified 363 of them.

-There's a deliberate gap in that table: no posting and no replying.
+There's a deliberate gap in that table: no posting and no replying to Reddit itself.
 That's intentional.
 Grabbit doesn't automate Reddit engagement, because automated replies are how accounts get banned and brands get roasted.
-The agent finds and summarizes; a human answers from the dashboard.
+The agent finds threads, checks the subreddit's rules, drafts, and tracks; a human posts.

 Connecting It